Pennsylvania Railroad class S1: Construction and historical background

-PRR preferred 4-4-4-4 and asked Baldwin to consider a passenger version with 6 ft 8 in drivers and a freight version with 6 ft drivers.
-However, the cooperation between PRR and Baldwin, which proceeded without signing any agreement or contract for the development of the new high-speed duplex engine, didn't go smoothly.
-Ten months after the first conference (April 1937), PRR ended Baldwin Locomotive Work's consultation and assigned the task to a consortium of Baldwin Locomotive Works, American Locomotive Company, and Lima Locomotive Works under a joint contract.
+PRR chose the 4-4-4-4 and asked Baldwin to consider a passenger version with 6 ft 8 in drivers and a freight version with 6 ft drivers.
+However the cooperation between PRR and Baldwin, which proceeded without any official agreement or contract for developing the new duplex engine, didn't go smoothly.
+Ten months after the first conference (April 1937), PRR ended Baldwin Locomotive Work's consultation and assigned the task to a consortium of Baldwin, American Locomotive Company, and Lima Locomotive Works under a joint contract.
 T. W. Demarest headed the joint committee, General Superintendent of Motive Power in PRR's Western Region.

 The members of the joint committee were: